 This weekly feature owes much to classic newspaper columns such as “Miss Manners” and “Dear Abby,” only with animal attractions.
 Casting a wise eye on the social scene of people with pets – and each other – “Ask Dog Lady” offers edgy albeit sensible counsel.

 The column generates profuse reader/audience participation.
-Monica Collins receives hundreds of emails, Tweets (on Twitter), and phone calls to her radio show every month.
-All of the questions in her column are guaranteed to be real.
-“Ask Dog Lady” can’t answer every one but Collins chooses universal and intriguing queries – about relationships, dog park dilemmas, dating quandries, divorce and custody issues, the name game, bed etiquette, and many other conundrums of living with an elephant in the room – the dog.
+"Ask Dog Lady" receives many questions.
+The column can’t answer every one but Collins selects universal and intriguing queries – about relationships, dog park dilemmas, dating quandaries, divorce and custody issues, the name game, bed etiquette, and many other complexities of living with an elephant in the room – the dog.

-According to the 2009/2010 survey by the American Pet Products Manufacturing Assn.
-(APPMA), 45.6 million U.S. households have a dog — the country’s most popular pet.
-There are 77.5 million canines, with countless humans keeping and housing them.
-Owners spend upwards of $45.4 billion annually.
+According to the 2013/2014 survey by the American Pet Products Manufacturing Assn.
+(APPMA), Americans are expected to spend a record $58.51 billion on their pets in 2014; 56.7 million U.S. households have a dog — the country’s most popular pet.
+There are 83.3 million canines, with doting humans keeping and housing them.
 A recent Gallup poll found that more people identified themselves as pet owners than aligned with any political party.
-Readers’ interest in pets does not waver in a recession.